AstronautMarkus/FumoIndex/README.md

 - 🏷️ Tagging system for special events, regional exclusives, and bundles.
 - 📝 Community-powered corrections and additions (wiki-style edits).
 - 🖼️ Image galleries and product comparisons.
-- 🛠️ API-ready backend for future integrations or mobile apps.

 ---

 ## 🧪 Technologies

-- `Laravel` — Robust backend for data management.
+- `Laravel + Livewire` for a dynamic, reactive user experience.
-- `React.js + Tailwind CSS` — frontend for the wiki/forum-like interface.
+- `Tailwind CSS` for a clean, modern design.
+- `Node.js` for front-end utilities styling and interactivity.
+- `AWS S3` for scalable image storage.
-- `MySQL` — Structured relational database for all Fumo metadata.
+- `MySQL` for robust data management.
-- `Markdown/JSON` — Friendly formats for editing and data importing.
+- `GitHub` for version control and collaboration.
 ---

 ## 🚀 Installation (development)